giovannibass/DNS_Server_Configuration/dns_server_configuration/intro_to_dns.md

 # Basic DNS Server Installation and Configuration

 Welcome!
 Here we'll be going over the basics of manually setting up a DNS server as well as going over the script I made to speed up this process.
-Below there is a [quick guide](#quick-guide) and a more [detailed guide](#detailed-guide) for beginners that explains the ins and outs of DNS configuration.
+Below there is a [quick guide](#quick-guide) for beginners that explains the ins and outs of DNS configuration.

 ## Script Usage
-This script is optimized for home lab environments and comes with default configuration settings.
-However, it allows you to specify the DNS server's listening address, accepted queries, and domain name.
-While it's capable of supporting multiple machines, additional configuration is required.
-Future updates will focus on enhancing customization options and improving usability for corporate environments.
+As of right now the shell script comes with 3 options:

+"Usage: sudo ./quickdns [-lqd]"

+Example:
+`sudo ./quickdns -l 192.168.1.10 -q 192.168.1.0/24 -d wowthatwasfast.com`

+**-l**: This value specifies the IP address that the DNS server will *listen* on.
+More often than not it will be the same as your machine's IP.
+**-q**: Determines which network(s) the server will accept *queries* from.
+This can be a single IP, subnet, or hostname.
+**-d**: Specify the name of the domain.
+It will need an appropriate TLD ending (.com, .org, etc.)

 ## Quick Guide
 1. Install BIND